 The transformer can be both 220 volts from 110 volts and the secondary can be from 9, 12 or 24 volts, but in all cases you will get a maximum current greater than 12…15 mA.
 To increase the power it would take a special transformer as explained in the next chapter.

 In all cases it is good that the transformer has two windings separated by a plastic divider.
-If the transformer is built with the divisor then you get a secure isolation and you may use l & #8217; device even when it is connected to the power supply which charges the batteries and #8217;.
+If the transformer is constructed with the divider then you get a safe isolation and you could use the device even when it is connected to the power supply that charges the batteries.

 Increase the output current